starreeze/geocap/LLaVA-1.5-GeP/eval/readme.md

 For LLaVA offical benchmark,you can refer to the official evaluation instructions in [Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md?plain=1).

 ### LLaVA-Bench-in-the-Wild
 As stated in our paper, we use Qwen-2.5-14B-Instruct instead of GPT-4 as the evaluation model.
-Therefore, please copy `./LLaVA-1.5-GeP/eval/scripts/eval_qwen_review_bench.py` to `./llava/eval`
+Therefore, please copy `./LLaVA-1.5-GeP/eval/scripts/eval_qwen_review_bench.py` and `./LLaVA-1.5-GeP/eval/scripts/summarize_qwen_review.py` to `./llava/eval`

 ## Scripts for Math and Chart  benchmark